walmanjm/Frontend_Mentor_Challenge/Huddle_Landing_Page_With_Alternating_Feature_Blocks/README.md

 ## Acknowledgments

-looking forward for anyone to help..
+looking forward for anyone to help...